Loading...

 1. Is JEE Main mandatory for DASA 2026?

 Yes.
 JEE Main 2026 is compulsory for DASA UG admissions.
-SAT Subject Tests are no longer accepted.
 For PG admissions, GMAT/GRE is accepted.

 2. Can OCI/PIO candidates apply under DASA?